Praytic/youtd2/.github/CONTRIBUTING.md

 3. Paste into 'assets' folder in the game repo.
 4. You should see a popup asking whether you want to replace the files - press "Yes".
 5. Open the Godot editor and make sure that all of the assets were loaded correctly.

+Note that public version of assets contains censored versions of item icons, tower icons and tower sprites.
+Such assets will look like they are a solid "blue" color.